sheinhtetsai99/oct-tf-idf-legacy/README.md

 1. Onboard created git repository in postman with the below as the body
     ```sh
     {
-    "path": "templates", # name of the folder you created in github to store templates
+    "path": "templates", # name of the folder you created on github to store templates
     "repositoryUrl": "xxx", # change link to that of your github repo
     "revision": "HEAD",
     "applicationName": "xxx" # change name accordingly